SteGG200/test_generator/README.md

 python main.py
 ```

 The output file is `de_thi.docx` inside folder `dist/{timeCreated}`.
-Additionally, there is also a file named `content.md` in the same folder which displays the response from the OpenRouter API.
+Additionally, there is also a file named `content.md` in the same folder which shows the response from the OpenRouter API.

 ## Directory Structure